superluminalC/KaraoPy/README.md

 ### Known bugs
 * Kivy
 * No support for search using IME (eg. Japanese characters), due limitation of...
 Kivy.
-I discovered a half-assed workaround, but I have not implemented yet
+I discovered a not perfect workaround, but I have not implemented yet
 * High CPU usage (~80% in my Core i5 2nd generation)
 * High memory usage
+* No support for different resolutions or pixels density besides my own screen
+* Non-ocidental and non-CJK characters may will render as squares
+* The current time on screen sometimes goes slightly fast or slightly slow, you need to concentrate on it to realize.
 * Me
 * Have I already said Kivy?